josiah2009/cef2go/README.md

 - If you're running on a machine that does not have a Graphics processor, it is best to run with the `--disable-gpu` flag to avoid warnings and potential errors.
 - There is an issue where in certain circumstances an application based on cef2go does not boot properly and then can not create browsers.
 There is a bunch of discussion about this here <https://github.com/CzarekTomczak/cef2go/issues/16> and here <https://code.google.com/p/chromiumembedded/issues/detail?id=1362>

+## JS Callbacks

+We've added a simple mechanism for making callbacks into go from running JS.
+Though cef allows to create C/C++ backed "native" js functions, allowing for the definition of those functions at runtime involves some pretty gnarly APIs.
+In order to simplify the creation and use of callbacks, we define a single "native" JS function `cef.callback()` that allows you to register any arbitrary functions with any number of arguments.
+It is up to the user to convert the callback arguments to their native go types (though helpers are provided).

 ## CEF Version and Compatibility

 This fork is compiled against CEF 3 branch 2272 revision 1998 (Chrome 41) from <http://cefbuilds.com>